 A bird was captured and ringed at Merzouga Ringing Station, Morocco, on 18 April 2019 (Marc Illa and his co-workers).

 Only four records have been accepted by the Moroccan Rare Birds Committee, so this bird would be the fifth if accepted.
-The Moltoni’s Warbler is still overlooked in Morocco as these low numbers surely under-represent the species.
+These low numbers most likely doesn’t show the true occurrence of the Moltoni’s Warbler in Morocco.

 Terek Sandpiper (Xenus cinereus)